Uniswap/interface/README.md

 I (@judo) recommend setting up your M1 Mac without Rosetta: [link](https://medium.com/@davidjasonharding/developing-a-react-native-app-on-an-m1-mac-without-rosetta-29fcc7314d70).

+#### Download environment variables

+API keys are stored in [GitHub secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and included in GitHub actions.
+To run the app locally you need to download the environment variables onto your machine.
+You first need to make sure you have access to the 1password engineer vault and you need to [download the 1Password CLI](https://developer.1password.com/docs/cli/get-started#install).
+Then you can copy the local environment variables onto your own computer by running `yarn download-env-local`.

+For instructions on how to update environment variables see [Updating Secret Env Variables section](#updating-secret-env-variables).

+#### Updating secret environment variables

+Things like API keys must not be checked into GitHub.
+They should be stored as a GH secret.
+They can be added to our repo on GH by following [these instructions](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
+When they are added they also need to be added to the appropriate GH action by following [these instructions](https://docs.github.com/en/actions/security-guides/encrypted-secrets#using-encrypted-secrets-in-a-workflow).
+Finally you should add them into your own .env.local file and then upload them to 1Password using the command `yarn upload-env-local`.

+Developers will need to redownload the new file using `yarn download-env-local`.

 #### React Native

 Follow the general [React Native setup instructions](https://reactnative.dev/docs/environment-setup) but make sure to follow these steps before completing the instructions: